ArashAh/version_control_workshop/part-3.md

    echo "raw-data/" >> .gitignore git status
    ```
-   - Compare the result of git status with the one in step 3.
+   ❓1.
+Compare the result of git status with the one in step 3, what is the difference?

-   ❓ Can you think of potential things to ignore in a repo?
+   ❓2.
+Can you think of potential things to ignore in a repo?

 5. **Update and commit while ignoring:**
    - Open `demo.txt` and add this sentence: “Input 1 to admin-br by admin”